 When using accrued leave, an employee must take a minimum of 30 minutes.
-Before an employee will be considered for leave without pay, all applicable accrued leave must be exhausted.
+Before an employee may be considered for leave without pay, all applicable accrued leave must be exhausted.
 (See Leave of Absence Without Pay).
 Requests for leave must be submitted in advance to the Division for approval and will be granted in accordance with the Division’s operational needs.
-Employees covered by a collective bargaining agreement are subject to the provisions of the applicable Collective Bargaining Agreement.
+Employees covered by a collective bargaining agreement are subject to the provisions of the applicable collective bargaining agreement.
+Note: In 2014, Broward County began implementing a new timekeeping and attendance system, easyPay.
+Certain leave procedures will change as easyPay is launched countywide.
+Visit Broward.org/easyPay for updates.

-Submit address changes to your division’s Payroll Liaison on the Employee Address Change Form available on the BC-Net under the FORMS link, Payroll section.
-Check the address on your pay stub to make sure the change has been processed correctly.
+Submit address changes to your division’s Payroll Liaison on the Employee Address Change Form.
+Visit the BC-Net and click FORMS under the PAYROLL section.
+Check your address on your next ePay statement to make sure the change has been processed correctly.
 Failure to maintain your current address can delay your receipt of time-sensitive information, such as FRS statements, benefit ID cards and benefit-related information.

 Advantage Marketing Program

 The Advantage Marketing Program encourages the use of revenue-based opportunities, such as paid advertising, naming rights, co-sponsorships, in-kind exchanges and other creative marketing strategies to generate new revenues, enhance services, offset program costs, and enhance and expand educational outreach opportunities with private sector entities, not-for-profit organizations or other governments.
 The program sets standards for implementation that protect Broward County’s image and ensure an equitable exchange of promotional value.
-Employees who select revenue-based opportunities must receive proper authorization and training, and report activities annually.
-For more information, visit the BC-Net and click AGENCIES, then OFFICE OF PUBLIC COMMUNICATIONS, email firstname.lastname@example.org, or contact the Office of Public Communications at 954-357-6990.
+Employees who solicit Advantage Marketing opportunities must receive proper authorization and training, and agencies must report activities annually.
+For more information, visit the BC-Net and click OFFICE OF PUBLIC COMMUNICATIONS under AGENCIES, email publicinfo@ broward.org, or contact the Office of Public Communications at 954-357-6990.

 Employees injured in the course of their employment may be provided alternate duty or temporary work assignments consistent with the attending physician’s orders during recuperation.
 Employees are expected to accept alternate duty assignments or face a reduction in worker’s compensation benefits.